 Listed below are the top interior design magazines the wealthy and famous people vouch for.
 Apart from the actors, supermodels and entrepreneurs, these magazines are also followed by interior design professionals.
-Some of these magazines also deal with topics like fashion, lifestyle and architecture and by reading these you will get good insights on the latest design trends.
+Some of these magazines also deal with topics like fashion, lifestyle and architecture and by reading these you will get good insights on the latest design trends and interior design inspirations.

 Elle Décor is among the most sought-after fashion and interior décor magazines worldwide.
 Based in NY, its journey began back in 1989 and since then its reader base has multiplied steadily.
 Its issues feature stunning images and useful articles on interior design.
 You get numerous useful resources on design tips- directly from industry veterans, in this magazine.
 There are useful shopping guides and exclusive interviews of top designers too.
 No wonder it enjoys a reader base exceeding 2 million.

 Image Credits: meng.co.uk

 The British origin magazine is one of the most popular design and lifestyle magazines you can find.
 It covers topics from interiors to fashion, architecture and travel etc. It was set up in 1996 by a couple of journalists- Alexander Geringer and Tyler Brûlé.
 The very next year, they sold the ownership of the publication to the Time Warner group.
 The magazine went online in 2004 and the online edition has also become quite popular since its inception.
 It does not publish materials from the print edition of the magazine, but covers breaking news on design blogs to follow, art, fashion, travel and architecture.
 Wallpaper, in alliance with Phaidon Press publishes city guide books.

 4. Architectural Digest